Skip to main content

 Debug Mode active in the Pilot Client showing red warning and current light state

-The closest light model will automatically toggle through all possible states in your simulator:
+The closest light model will automatically toggle through all possible lighting states in your simulator:

 Debug Mode cycling through light states in the simulator

 Debug Mode will not activate if your simulator window is focused instead of the Pilot Client.
-Pressing Ctrl + Shift + D in the simulator will trigger any action bound to that keybind within the simulator itself, rather than activating BARS Debug Mode.
+Pressing Ctrl + Shift + D in the simulator will trigger any action bound to that keybind within the simulator itself, rather than activating Debug Mode inside the Pilot Client.